yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 If deploying the EC2 instance within these templates, additionally create the following file structure that the instance will retrieve for the agents.

 ```
+[my-bucket-name]
     amplify-agents-deploy-all.yaml
+    amplify-agents-ec2.yaml
+    amplify-agents-ecs-fargate.yaml
     amplify-agents-resources.yaml
-amplify-agents-ec2.yaml
     resources
-|    da_env_vars
-|    ta_env_vars
-|    keys
-|    |    private_key.pem
+    |    da_env_vars.env
-|    |    public_key.pem
+    |    ta_env_vars.env
 ```

-For the values in these **\*\_env_var** files see [Deploy your agents](/docs/central/connect-aws-gateway/deploy-your-agents-1)
+For the values in these **\*_env_var.env** files see [Deploy your agents](/docs/central/connect-aws-gateway/deploy-your-agents-1).

-For the key files see [Prepare AMPLIFY Central](/docs/central/connect-aws-gateway/prepare-amplify-central-1/)

-As a Cloud Administrator, you may choose to manually create the IAM resources (jump to [CloudFormation (without IAM)](#cloudformation-without-iam)) or allow the CloudFormation the ability to do so.
-The resources created within IAM are three Roles, a Group, and a User.

-For the list of minimum access rights for these CloudFormation templates see [Minimum rights for CloudFormation deployment](#minimum-rights-for-cloudformation-deployment)
+For the list of minimum access rights for these CloudFormation templates, see [Minimum rights for CloudFormation deployment](#minimum-rights-for-cloudformation-deployment).

+#### CloudFormation deployments and options

+* IAM Resources
+    * Manually create the IAM resources [CloudFormation (without IAM)](#cloudformation-without-iam)
+    * Allow the CloudFormation the ability to do so.
+The resources created vary depending on the agent deployment type.
+[Resources (IAM and Resources)](#resources-iam-and-resources)
+* Deployment types
+    * EC2 - optionally creates the entire infrastruture around the EC2 instance or specify the VPC, Subnet, and Security Group for the instance
+    * ECS Fargate - requires an ECS Fargate cluster and EC2 Subnet and Security Group for deployment.
+[ECS Fargate Cluster](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html)
+    * Other - creates an IAM Group and User, access and secret keys must be generated, for the agents to run with

 #### Parameters (IAM and Resources)